jaredpar/jaredpar.github.io/_posts/2008-09-02-a-lesson-in-serialization.md

     }

-Unfortunately serialization breaks the assumption that EmptyImmutableStack is a singleton.??
+Unfortunately serialization breaks the assumption that EmptyImmutableStack is a singleton.
 The EmptyImmutableStack class is a singleton by convention only.
 It's a private nested class that's only instantiated once per AppDomain.
-There is nothing stopping the CLR or Serialization for that matter from creating a second instance.??
-In the case of deserialization that's exactly what happens.??
+There is nothing stopping the CLR or Serialization for that matter from creating a second instance.
+In the case of deserialization that's exactly what happens.
 The serializer isn't built to recognize this pattern and instead simply creates a new instance of EmptyImmutableStack upon deserialization.